 You might have to resume work once you get back from your honeymoon or get caught with other commitments, so starting out early on the thank-you’s would mean that you can simply drop them in the mail as soon as the day after you walk down the aisle.
 Not only will your guests appreciate the gesture, but you will endear yourself to your spouse’s family and friends as well.

-You can reduce the cost of several items such as renting a car instead of a luxury limo or even limiting the floral deco.
-You can also have make shift items that you can re-use at the ceremony as well as the reception like floral stands, backdrops, etc.
+You can reduce the cost of several items such as renting a car instead of a luxury limo or even limiting the floral decor.
+You can also have make shift items that you can re-use at the ceremony as well as the reception like floral stands, backdrops, etc. Kate Seigal from WWE & Co. put together vital pointers to get the best if your limited budget.

 Trimming down the guest list